 Integration: The petrochemical industry drives production of gases disrupting our climate, plastic pollution crowding the oceans, and toxic chemicals spreading from the equator to the poles.
 All rely on the same feedstock.
 We can only fully transition from a linear supply chain to a circular one when we detoxify the materials within it.

-Transparency: The Governor and Legislature must pass budget legislation requiring full disclosure of chemicals present in all consumer products and their health hazards, as introduced in the Fiscal Year 2019-2020 Executive Budget.
+Transparency: The Governor and Legislature must pass legislation requiring full disclosure of chemicals present in all consumer products and their health hazards.

 Action on harmful chemicals and classes: The Governor and Legislature must pass new legislation restricting hazardous chemicals in common consumer products, particularly those to which a pregnant woman or child may be exposed.